jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 (v) NAPOCOR, with respect to the environmental charge of P0.0025 per kilowatt-hour sales to be used for the rehabilitation and management of watershed areas; and
-(vi) NAPOCOR/PSALM and Distribution Utilities with respect to the mitigation of the removal of cross subsidies.
+(vi) NAPOCOR/PSALM and DUs with respect to the mitigation of the removal of cross subsidies.
 Electricity End-users such as but not limited to:
-(i) All End-users of Distribution Utilities such as residential, commercial, and industrial including government and/or public buildings, irrigation systems, and special lightings;
+(i) All End-users of DUs such as residential, commercial, and industrial including government and/or public buildings, irrigation systems, and special lightings;
 (ii) Directly-connected End-users of NAPOCOR such as but not limited to